Rose Street bus hub upgrade - stage 2

 - new raised zebra crossing on Bank Street.

 This work provides a safe crossing point across Bank Street near the Biggie Bagels café and links to the upgraded terminal.

 For many years the current Rose Street Bus terminal has not been fit for purpose.
 There are safety concerns with the terminal due to undesirable behaviour, the bus shelters are cold and wet because they are subject to the prevailing weather and the terminal is unattractive and unwelcoming.

-As part of its 30 year transport strategy, the Council is promoting an increase in use of the bus service.
+As part of our 30 year transport strategy, we are promoting an increase in use of the bus service.
 This is to reduce congestion in the city, reduce reliance on private vehicle use and to reduce greenhouse gas emissions.

 The upgrade of the current bus terminal is a key project in increasing the use of the bus service because it will enable an increase in the frequency of buses using the terminal as well as providing a safe, attractive and comfortable facility that will encourage people to use the terminal.

 This project is a joint initiative between the Whangarei District Council and the Northland Regional Council.